 Behind every great beverage, there's a carefully chosen can end.
 It might not be the star of the show, but it sure plays a crucial role.
-In the lineup, B64 and CDL (Countersink Double Seam Lid) can ends are the two most common format, each with their own strengths.
+In the lineup, B64 and CDL can ends are the two most common format, each with their own strengths.

 We're here to walk you through what sets these two apart, and how they fit snugly into your next production run.